 During the 1950’s, a brilliant psychologist called Muzafir Sherif devised an experiment, coincidentally along side William Golding’s writing of “Lord of the Flies”.
 Both men had seen the horrors of World War II and wanted to understand the root cause of conflict.
 Sherif took a group of boys and introduced resource scarcity, identity, and came out with “Realistic Conflict Theory“.

 For our purposes, let’s just say that it is a component of why violence occurs predominately from the socioeconomic ‘bottom up’ is due to the ‘othering‘ that occurs when social groups are alienated by resource competition.
 A few points on that before we go on:

 - We believe this is a natural, irreconcilability, and eternal component of human society.
-It cannot be solved by collectivism.

 - It accounts for the vast majority of crime; petty crime, theft, burglary, robbery, and even violent crimes like assault and murder.
 For example, gangs largely target rivals, who are also “others”.

 - There are truly evil people in this world who don’t fit this profile.

 We’re not asking you to pity ‘othered’ groups.
 They don’t pity you and they’ll put a brick upside your head or shoot your face without thinking twice.
 Just understand the root of the issue.

 This needs to be considered because undoubtedly some of our readers will say something like “Well, I’d like to just talk to them and solve the problem without violence.”

 You should do that.
 But let us tell you something up front, from personal experience: The time to do that is not when you’ve been selected as a victim.
 Get involved in your community and outreach programs.
 Don’t think you can buy a coffee and discuss feelings with someone who’s got a chrome-plated Jennings .25 to your head.